 Side hustles for passive income

 19. Rent out your bike or car.
 If you have a bike or car but would rather use it for passive income, you can explore renting them out for a few hours.
 It’s a good way to earn extra cash instead of letting your vehicle stay idle in your parking lot.

 20. Become a note-taker.
 Get paid for something you’re probably already doing anyway—taking notes.
 Sell your notes to interested classmates or look for programs that assist students with disabilities by signing up as a note taker for them.

 21. Sublease a room in your home.
-If you’re staying in a house or apartment instead of a dorm, one way to earn money is by offering hospitality and subleasing a room you’re not using.
+If you’re staying in a house or apartment instead of a dorm, one way to earn money is by subleasing a room you’re not using.
 You can even post it on Airbnb and rent it out to visiting parents or family members.

 22. Sell old textbooks.
 College textbooks are typically in-demand—if you have some used ones just lying around, sell them at a secondhand price to earn extra money.

 23. Sell your old clothes.
 Need to destash your wardrobe?
 Kill two birds with one stone by earning money from your old clothes.
 Hold a garage sale, find a flea market, or even sell your clothing online.